 The Agency provides treasury services to the National Asset Management Agency ("NAMA") under section 52 and 235 of the National Asset Management Agency Act, 2009.
 Accordingly it may enter into derivative transactions with NAMA.
 Any such transactions are offset by matching transactions with market counterparties.
 As a result there is no net effect on the National Debt accounts.
-The nominal value of interest rate swaps transacted with NAMA outstanding at end 2020 was €Nil (2019: €Nil); the nominal value of currency swaps and foreign exchange rate contracts transacted with NAMA outstanding at end 2020 was €0.02 billion (2019: €0.02 billion).
+The nominal value of currency swaps and foreign exchange rate contracts transacted with NAMA outstanding at year-end 2021 was €Nil (2020: €0.02 billion).

 The Agency also provides treasury services to IBRC (in liquidation) and accordingly may enter into derivative transactions with IBRC.
 Any such transactions are offset by matching transactions with market counterparties.
 As a result there is no net effect on the National Debt accounts.
-The nominal value of foreign exchange rate contracts transacted with IBRC outstanding at end 2020 was €0.11 billion (2019: €0.11 billion).
+The nominal value of foreign exchange rate contracts transacted with IBRC outstanding at year-end 2021 was €0.09 billion (2020: €0.11 billion).